RoanS77/GroupProject2022/README.md

 Further explanations on methodologies used inside the code (comments)

+Project_Specification.pdf is:
+  - The complete list of all relevant information about the project, including explanations, design and implementation choices, the structure of the classes, the UML diagram.

 CRC Cards includes:
   - .PNG Images for each class used in part2